timruffles/mobile-drag-drop/README.md

 The HTML 5 drag'n'drop API allows you to implement drag'n'drop on [most desktop browsers](http://caniuse.com/#search=drag).

-Unfortunately, you'll notice most mobile browsers don't support it, so no iPad (or Nexus) action for you!
+~~Unfortunately, you'll notice most mobile browsers don't support it, so no iPad (or Nexus) action for you!~~

+`Chrome>=96 on Android>=7` and `Safari on iOS/iPadOS>=15` are reported to support drag and drop natively!

+See https://github.com/timruffles/mobile-drag-drop/issues/167 for state of drag and drop in `iOS/iPad>=15`.

+Chrome on Android behaviour is under investigation.

 Luckily, browsers give us enough tools to make it happen ourselves.
 If you drop this package in your page your existing HTML 5 drag'n'drop code should _just work_ ([*almost](#polyfill-requires-dragenter-listener)).